Top of Page

 Weighting Each indicator has a specific weight in the model.
 Weights may be different based on the number and type of indicators that are available to a particular school, but the sum of the weights for the school will always be 100%.

-Weighted Score The points received for each indicator are multiplied by their weight and then added together.
+Weighted Score The points assigned for each indicator are multiplied by their weight and then added together.
 The resulting weighted score will be between 1 and 5.
-Indicators with larger weights will play a bigger role in determining the school’s overall weighted score.
+Indicators with larger weights will play a greater role in determining the school’s overall weighted score.

 Intensive Academic Support List

-List maintained by the Chief Executive Officer (“CEO”) or designee that identifies charter schools or campuses failing to meet or make reasonable progress towards student academic achievement.
-A charter options school or campus will be placed on the Intensive Academic Support List, if the charter school or campus:
+A list maintained by the Chief Executive Officer (CEO) or designee that identifies charter, contract and Alternative Learning Opportunity Program (ALOP) schools or campuses failing to meet or make reasonable progress towards student academic achievement.
+A charter, contract and Alternative Learning Opportunity Program (ALOP) options school or campus will be placed on the Intensive Academic Support List if the school or campus:

 • In the 2022-2023 school year or in the 2023-2024 school year, has a summative rating of 2.9 or lower; or